praveens-git-bit/PreDay_Ignite2024/Exercise3.md

 6. In the **Select flow type** dropdown, select **Chat flow** and then click on the **Upload** button.

->**Note:** If clicking on the upload button doesn't redirect you to the Prompt flow screen, click on the Upload button and retry.
-You might need to do this for twice or thrice.
+>**Note:** If clicking on the Upload button doesn't redirect you to the Prompt Flow screen, click the Upload button again twice or thrice.
+If it still doesn't work, refresh the page and try uploading again.

 <img src="media/34_1.png" width="800"/>